hm-lang/core/proposals/README.md

     `expected nothing else on the line
      after the parenthetical.`

-# probably not intentional, parses as `Whatever Expression "this is a ..."`:
+# WARNING! probably not intentional, parses as `Whatever Expression "this is a ..."`:
 assert WhateverExpression
         "this is a double indented line, doesn't count as the assert error message"
 ```